User-425/EzArabic/README.md

-# EzArabic - Seamlessly Convert Latin Characters into Stunning Arabic Script
+# EzArabic - Seamlessly Convert Latin Characters into Arabic Script

-EzArabic is a tool that allows you to effortlessly convert Latin characters into beautiful Arabic script.
-Whether you're designing a website, creating graphics, or working on any project that involves Arabic text, EzArabic simplifies the process and ensures your content looks stunning.
+Ever having hard time using Arabic keyboard layout?
+Introducing EzArabic!
+EzArabic is a tool that allows you to effortlessly convert Latin characters into Arabic script.

 ## Features

-- Easy Conversion: Convert text written in Latin characters to Arabic script seamlessly.
+- Easy Conversion: Convert text written in Latin characters to Arabic script.
-- Customization: Fine-tune the appearance of the Arabic script to match your design.
+- Replace
+- Replace History

 ## Usage